DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

  distance.
 2. A Major Success if they draw any 8.
 They might make the jump gracefully enough to impress their allies without any other perks.
-3. A Suited Hit if they draw any card within 3 (DC 2 + 1).
+3. A Success if they draw any card within 3 (DC 2 + 1).
 For TC 8 / DC 3, this is 5,
-6, 7, 9, 10 or J. Xena might have a Power that grants benefits to allies on a Suited Hit.
+6, 7, 9, 10 or J. If any of these cards match the Clubs suit, it is considered a Suited Hit.
+Xena might have a Power that grants benefits to allies on a Suited
+Hit.
 3. A Success if they draw within XXX A Success would mean performing the jump as intended.
 2. A Suited Miss if they draw any Club below 5 or above J. Xena might have a Power that